 Every ego-driven interaction is a potential trap designed not to find resolution but to trigger, distract, and drain you.

 You do not need to attend every argument to which you are invited.
-Practicing silent strength means knowing when to let go when to stay calm, and when to preserve your energy for what truly matters.
+Practicing silent strength means knowing when to let go, when to stay calm, and when to preserve your energy for what truly matters.
 It is not suppression — it is strategy.

 When the environment is loud with insecurity, stillness becomes your power.